 Space law is a set of laws that govern activities related to space exploration.
 It is based on international agreements, treaties, conventions, and resolutions of the United Nations General Assembly, as well as rules and regulations of international organizations.
 Space policy is a combination of policies codified in these laws and policies issued by the President.
-Space policy, see our other sections on civil, military, commercial and international space activities.
-The United Nations (UN), which maintains an Office for Outer Space Affairs (UNOOSA) in Vienna, Austria, drafted five international treaties and five “declarations” and legal principles.
+The United Nations (UN) Office for Outer Space Affairs (UNOOSA) in Vienna, Austria, drafted five international treaties and five “declarations” and legal principles.

 International coordination and cooperation are facilitated by the growing Inter-Agency Group for the Coordination of International Space Exploration and is planned for the Lunar Gateway space station, emulating the cooperation of the ISS.
 Space legislation also covers national laws, and many countries have enacted national space laws in recent years.
 Many countries working in space seem to believe that discussing a new agreement on space or an amendment to the Outer Space Treaty would be futile and time-consuming, because deep-seated differences in relation to resource appropriation, property rights and other issues related to commercial activity make it unlikely that a consensus will be reached.
-Space law addresses a variety of issues, such as the preservation of space and the Earth's environment, liability for damage caused by space objects, the resolution of disputes, the rescue of astronauts, the exchange of information on possible dangers in outer space, the use of space-related technologies and international cooperation.
+Space law addresses a variety of issues, such as the preservation of space and Earth's environment, liability for damage caused by space objects, resolution of disputes, rescue of astronauts, exchange of information on possible dangers in outer space, use of space-related technologies and international cooperation.
 The Artemis Agreements establish ten principles that aim to reinforce and implement the provisions of the Outer Space Treaty.
 It is also unlikely that the Subcommittee will be able to agree to amend the Outer Space Treaty in the near future.
 This has been interpreted as an impediment to any assertion of property rights by any State, commercial entity or private person over any part of outer space, although it remains unclear whether it applies to space resources once they have been extracted from a heavenly body.
 At the beginning of the development of international space law, outer space was defined as res communis and not explicitly as terra nullius in the Magna Carta of Space presented by William A.